jeannesguinn/brick-breaker/README.md

 ### C# -

-    All of my scripting for this game was done in C#, which is a multi-paradigm programming language encompassing strong typing, imperative, declarative, functional, generic, object-oriented (class-based), and component-oriented programming disciplines.
+    All of the scripting for this game was done in C#, a multi-paradigm programming language encompassing strong typing, imperative, declarative, functional, generic, object-oriented (class-based), and component-oriented programming disciplines.

 ### Gimp -